 Phytochrome, molecular genetics and photobiology

-My main research interests are in plant molecular genetics and photobiology - particularly phytochrome, a photoreceptor plants use to perceive their light environment.
-We focus on the phytochrome systems not only in higher plants (particularly Arabidopsis) but also in lower plants (particularly the moss Physcomitrella) as well as that in the cyanobacterium Synechocystis.
-For this we combine a wide range of physiological, genetic, biochemical and biophysical methods, using E. coli and yeast to do most of the work.
+Although I'm interested in plant molecular genetics and photobiology, my research is focused on phytochrome, a photoreceptor plants and other organisms use to perceive their light environment.
+We study the phytochrome systems not only in higher plants (particularly Arabidopsis) but also in lower plants (particularly the moss Physcomitrella) as well as that in the cyanobacterium Synechocystis.
+For this we combine the complete range of physiological, genetic, biochemical and biophysical methods, using E. coli and yeast to do most of the work.
 Our current research is summarised in "Projects" below - see also Mathias Zeidler's homepage.

 We are always keen to welcome new people into the lab at all levels.
 Naturally, we offer a variety of BSc and MSc teaching modules (laboratory courses, seminars and lectures bundled coherently) and have a range of interesting projects involving cell biology, developmental biology, molecular genetics, biochemistry and biophysics just waiting for enthusiastic students.
 Moreover, you'll see from our publication list that our research is successful.
 This means, amongst other things, that we are well funded.
 Still not convinced?!
 Then come and visit us!
 Just phone or send me an e-mail: I'd like to hear from you and would be happy to show you around the Department.